Shader Interfaces

 out must be aligned according to the first matching rule as follows.

-If the struct is contained in pointer types of multiple storage classes, it
+If the structure is contained in pointer types of multiple storage classes,

 - If the